This post may contain affiliate links. Please see our disclosure here.

-Just stopping in really quick to share an update on our walk in chicken coop.
+You can see our walk in chicken coop plan here.
 The white nesting boxes are the cutest ever!
 If you saw the post from a few days ago, you know that the chicken coop turned into a mansion thanks to my dad.

 See the entire exterior walk in chicken coop post if you missed it.